(250) 485-8902 info@caldercounselling.ca

 I always knew I wanted to help others and have made it my lifelong mission…

-I am a very creative and compassionate person who is dedicated to seeking knowledge to further enhance the mental health and well-being of others.
-I completed my Honors BA at the University of Guelph in 1998, majoring in Psychology and minoring in Family Studies.
-I was very interested in directly helping people gain insight to transform their lives.
-I continued my studies with the clinical Masters of Social Work program at the University of Toronto, graduating in 2001.
-Over a decade later, I completed a Post-Masters Diploma in Advanced Graduate Social Work Studies at the University of Calgary, in 2012.
+I am a very creative and compassionate person who is dedicated to enhance the mental health and well-being of others.
+I completed my Honors BA at the University of Guelph in 1998, in Psychology and Child and Family Studies.
+I continued my studies with the Masters of Social Work (clinical) program at the University of Toronto, graduating in 2001.
+I completed a Post-Masters Diploma in Advanced Graduate Social Work Studies at the University of Calgary, in 2012.

-I spent nearly a decade applying my curiosity gathering information as a psychosocial research assistant.
-Clinically, I have worked in community, hospital, and government settings providing high quality mental health services over the past twenty years, as a clinician, team leader, and clinical supervisor.
+I spent nearly a decade as a psychosocial research assistant.
+Clinically, I have worked in community, hospital, school, and government settings providing high quality mental health services over the past twenty years, as a clinician, team leader, and clinical supervisor.
 I have practiced in Ontario, Alberta, and British Columbia.
-I have also taught courses at the college level in Human Services and Social Work.
+I have also taught at the college level in Human Services and Social Work.
 I believe ongoing learning and professional development helps me provide the best care.
-I also believe that tapping into your hope and resilience will help you move from surviving to thriving.
+I also believe tapping into your hope and resilience will help you move from surviving to thriving.

-And I am engaging in study and supervision with the Trauma-Informed Practices and Expressive Arts Therapy Institute (Louisville, Kentucky), directed by Cathy Malchiodi.
-Advances in neuroscience have highlighted expressive arts approaches in the healing and integration of grief and trauma.
-I am excited to add this element to my practice and therapeutic offerings to you.
+I also completed training in Expressive Arts Therapy with the Trauma-Informed Practices and Expressive Arts Therapy Institute (Louisville, Kentucky), directed by Cathy Malchiodi.
+Expressive arts approaches help us heal grief, loss, and trauma.
 Expressive Arts Therapy utilizes multiple modes that can assist with emotional healing and well-being, some examples are: drawing, painting, poetry, writing, collage, music, dance, movement and sculpture.
 You do not need to be an artist to engage in Expressive Arts Therapy!
 A willingness to explore and engage in the process of discovery is all you need.
 A few basic art supplies like paper, pencil crayons, paint, and magazine images can get you started.

 I am a Registered Social Worker in good standing in the province of British Columbia and I am bound by the BCCSW Code of Ethics.
-If you have extended health insurance, a portion of my services may be covered for you.
+I also am a RSW in Ontario for virtual.
+If you have extended health insurance, my services may be covered for you.
+I am a First Nations Health Authority provider.
 I am also a member of the Canadian Association of Social Workers.
-I have Advanced Certificates in the areas of Compassion Fatigue and Burnout, Grief and Loss, Trauma-Focused Cognitive Behavior Therapy, and Tele-Mental Health Services.
+I have Advanced training in the areas of Compassion Fatigue and Burnout, Grief and Loss, Trauma-Focused Cognitive Behavior Therapy, and Tele-Mental Health Services.
 I also have advanced training in Attachment Therapy, Narrative Therapy, Mindfulness Strategies, Self-Compassion, Compassionate Inquiry, Acceptance & Commitment Therapy, Family & Couples Therapy, Emotionally Focused Therapy, Systems Therapy, Motivational Interviewing, and Solution Focused Therapy.
+I am also a Registered Circle of Security Parenting Program provider.

-I am privileged to live in the beautiful Okanagan Valley of British Columbia, on the traditional lands and unceded territory of the Syilx people, with my husband and dogs.
+I am privileged to live in the beautiful Okanagan Valley of British Columbia, on the traditional lands and unceded territory of the Syilx people.
+I have a dog Rolo who is in training to be a therapeutic support.
 I enjoy swimming, reading, painting, collage, photography, and travelling.